-Have you seen how you have been holding your body when the baby cries, when you sleep and try to nurse if you are co-sleeping, when you are carrying your baby?
-This is your hour to allow your body to reverse stress and release muscles allowing them to move back into normal positions.
+Think about how you have been holding your body when the baby cries, when you sleep and try to nurse if you are co-sleeping, when you are carrying your baby?
+This is your hour to allow your body to reverse stress and release muscles, allowing them to move back into proper positions.

 Have happy thoughts while you and your baby are connecting, These days of nursing are so short, soon they will be over never to return again.
 The oxytocin that is released and the feeling of nurturing that comes from this rush of hormones only happens while you nurse.
 Try to be aware of this flow of sensation that comes, this is a special tonic that nature prepared so that nurturing, mothering, bonding can occur.

 Nature prepared us with this perfect beautiful tonic.
 Breastfeeding.
 Now see if your milk does not flow better once you adjust a few things.